-To find out more and obtain your free promo code download a copy of the Jointly information leaflet (469KB PDF file) from this page.
+To find out more and obtain your free promo code download a copy of the Jointly information leaflet (PDF) from this page.

-Health Education England e-learning for healthcare (HEE elfh) with Health Education England, Carers UK and Agylia Care developed an open access, online resource for unpaid carers.
-The resource is aimed at people who provide unpaid care to family members, friends, neighbours, people in their communities or anyone who needs caring for.
+Supporting unpaid carers is a free online resource for all carers.
+It is aimed at people who provide unpaid care to family members, friends, neighbours, people in their communities or anyone who needs caring for.

-Free to access, the Supporting Unpaid Carers resource provides links to relevant information, including guidance on benefits and rights, and how to support those with specific conditions.
+Free to use, it provides links to relevant information, including benefits and rights, and how to support those with specific conditions.